 Upon completing the program, patients may be referred to Alcohol and Drug Free housing and ongoing resources to support recovery including the CCC Recovery Center.

 To access Hooper Center services, patients are urged to arrive (1535 North Williams, Portland) at 6:45 a.m.
 (Monday-Friday) for triage, which begins at 7:50 a.m.
 Hooper Center is often unable to admit every individual seeking treatment on a given day.
 Admission nurses inform individuals of other options that may include returning the following morning.
+Providers may use our referral form to speed the process.

 Please note the following updates to the admit process: